open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-collector.md

         OPENTELEMETRY_COLLECTOR_CONFIG_FILE: /var/task/collector.yaml
 ```

-Also, to load configuration from an S3 object
+#### Load Configuration from an S3 Object

+Loading configuration from S3 will require that the IAM role attached to your
+function includes read access to the relevant bucket.

 ```yaml
   Function: